JensRantil/jensrantil.github.io/content/posts/2023-09-12_caching-strategies-of-dynamic-queries-against-time-partitioned-data.md

     2. on date ranges.
  4. Customers expect consecutive queries to return quickly.

+## Implementation

-It turns out this is a surprisingly hard problem to solve!
+It turns out that the above requirement is a surprisingly hard problem to solve!
 I like to relax engineering problems a bit to understand what is actually hard, so let's build up a solution from scratch where we relax some of the problems:

-## Immutable data
+### Immutable data

 For now, let's assume that the table is immutable (ie. mutations are not allowed).
 So, what is wrong with simply constructing a `SELECT` query against